arduino/nicla-sense-me-fw/README.md

 # Nicla
-This repo contains everything needed to program Nicla and to control it from another device.
+This repo contains everything needed to program Nicla Sense ME and to control it from another device.

+Nicla Sense ME belongs to Arduino Mbed OS boards and its core is available [here](https://github.com/bcmi-labs/ArduinoCore-mbed/tree/nicla_rebased).
+The packaged core can also be downloaded from Arduino IDE as 'Arduino Mbed OS Nicla Boards' by adding http://downloads.arduino.cc/packages/package_mbed_index.json to the Additional Board Manager URLs.

 Table of Contents:
 - [Repo structure](#repo-structure)